sandajian/moffix6/gmp/README.md

 ##Modified
 <pre>
-- Added a patch to fix 'mpz/t-scan' test fail
+- Added a patch to fix an ancient bug about 'mpz/t-scan' test
 </pre>